 - Have all your ingredients measured out before you start your rice.
 This makes the process a little bit easier!

-The sky is the limit with what you can add to your homemade fried rice.
+The sky is the limit with what you can add in.
 Like I mentioned earlier, it’s a fantastic recipe to use to clean out your refrigerator and use up leftovers.
-Here are some ideas of things to add into your rice:
+Here are some ideas of things to add in:

 - 2 cups cooked chicken/pork/steak/shrimp/sausage